pasqal-io/emulators/docs/emu_sv/index.md

 - Specification of
     - Initial state
     - Various precision parameters
-    - Whether to run on cpu or gpu
+    - Whether to run on CPU or GPU
     - The $U_{ij}$ coefficients from [here](../emu_mps//advanced/hamiltonian.md)
 - In the noiseless case, the emulator is differentiable